WebDevBernard/Twitter-Purple/README.md

 - Written with React (original project written in JQuery)
 - Fully Modular Components: Header, Modal, Button
-- Login Feature: User can like other tweets, and delete their own tweets.
+- Login Feature: User can delete their own tweets
-- Users can like or dislike tweets

 The purpose of remaking this app is to practice:

-- Using RESTful routes (Add, edit, delete a tweet)
+- Practicing making full stack with MERN
 - Using React hooks with Forms
 - Form Validation for User Login